314lipczuk/ODE_project_report/main.typ

 To understand how different dynamic patterns of their behavior arise, a mechanistic model of this pathway was constructed using ordinary differential equations (ODEs).
-Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic receptor tyrosine kinases (optoRTKs) constructs and an ERK-KTR reporter.
+Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic receptor tyrosine kinase (optoRTKs) constructs and an ERK-KTR reporter.
 The cells were stimulated with different light patterns over the course of each experiment.
 Model parameters were estimated from this data, and cross-validation techniques were employed to evaluate the generalizability of fitted parameters.